Online Master of Social Work

 One of the most respected online master’s programs

-Not only is LSU’s online MSW top-ranked among other on-campus degree programs, but BestColleges.com ranked the school as having the sixth-best online program in the nation overall.
+Not only is LSU’s online MSW top-ranked among other on-campus degree programs, but Intelligent.com ranked the school as being in the top 15 in the nation overall in 2023.

 Can be completed in approximately two years